remerge/go-lock_free_timer/README.md

 The implementation accepts a data race in exchange for much lower mutex contention and latency impact on high volume code paths.

+It's important to note that as the samples used for the timer are essentially cleared during each snapshot, the lock free timer is only suitable for cases where `Update` is called frequently between snapshots.

 ## Install

 ```bash